Signed in as:

 Hi, I’m J. Alexander Greenwood — but you can call me Alex.

-I'm the author of the award-nominated John Pilate Mystery Series, a longtime podcaster, and a speaker who’s spent decades helping people tell better stories — whether through fiction, podcasts, or public relations.
+I’m the author of the John Pilate Mystery Series, a longtime podcaster, and a communications pro who’s spent decades helping people tell better stories—through books, podcasts, and public relations.

-If you like smart, fast-moving mysteries with a bit of snark, you'll find a lot to enjoy in my books: Pilate’s Cross, Pilate’s Key, Pilate’s Ghost, Pilate’s Blood, Pilate’s 7, Pilate’s Rose, and the novella Pilate’s Shadow.
-The latest, Pilate’s Faith, hit shelves in Fall 2021 — and according to Kirkus Reviews, I pull "many tricks from my writer's satchel" to keep readers guessing.
+If you like smart, fast-paced mysteries with flawed heroes and a bit of snark, you’ll probably enjoy Pilate’s Cross, Pilate’s Key, Pilate’s Ghost, Pilate’s Blood, Pilate’s 7, Pilate’s Rose, and the novella Pilate’s Shadow.
+The latest installment, Pilate’s Faith, hit shelves in 2021—and according to Kirkus Reviews, I “pull many tricks from my writer’s satchel” to keep readers guessing.

-Beyond mysteries, I’ve dabbled in horror (The Sign, A Debt of Flame on Kindle Vella), co-written a historic action novel (Big Cabin and Dispatches from the West), and published nonfiction bestsellers (The Podcast Option and Kickstarter Success Secrets).
+My fiction leans noir but never forgets the humanity at the heart of a good story.
+Beyond mysteries, I’ve written horror (The Sign, A Debt of Flame), co-authored a historical action-adventure (Big Cabin and Dispatches from the West), and published nonfiction bestsellers like The Podcast Option and Kickstarter Success Secrets.

-When I'm not writing books, I’m behind the mic.
-I host Mysterious Goings On, a show for writers and curious minds, and PR After Hours, a podcast for business and PR pros.
-I also co-host Going to Killing City, a true crime show fueled by good cocktails and better stories.
+When I’m not writing books, I’m behind the mic.
+I host Mysterious Goings On, a podcast for curious readers and creative minds, and PR After Hours, a show for communicators and business pros.
+I also co-host Going to Killing City, a Kansas City true crime podcast fueled by killer cocktails and stories that bite back.

-In 2021, I got the chance to collaborate with veteran producer Michael Pellico on a film treatment and screenplay (Saharan Ice), which scratched a longtime Hollywood itch.
+In 2021, I was commissioned to co-write a film treatment and screenplay (Saharan Ice) with veteran producer Michael Pellico, which scratched an old Hollywood itch.

-I write regularly on my Substack, All the Fits That's News, covering culture, media, and whatever else keeps me up at night.
+I write regularly on my Substack, All the Fits That’s News, where I explore media, culture, business, and whatever else keeps me up at night.

 Selected Awards & Recognition: